#GE2015: SPA Members Live Coverage

 A study from the media and communications company Cision and Canterbury Christ Church University in Kent showed that 54 per cent of UK journalists surveyed said they could not carry out their work without social media - Twitter, unsurprisingly, being their most preferred platform.

 So how can you use social media to produce quality stories?
 Here are our top tips.

 Know your patch

-If you have a specific patch, follow, talk to and engage with people associated with that beat on that platform.
+If you have a specific patch, follow, talk to and engage with people associated with that beat.
 Think of this as net-networking.
-Beyond followers, using of hashtags (eg #studentmedia, #GE2015) helps navigate those interested in a specific topic to your work and Twitter profile.
+Beyond followers, using of hashtags (eg #studentmedia, #GE2024) helps navigate those interested in a specific topic to your work and Twitter profile.
 These people will prove useful sources for future stories.

 When you find someone, send them a tweet to ask for an interview.
 Bear in mind lots of people won't reply to you directly, so use your journalistic nous and find an alternative means to reach them - phone (always preferred), e-mail or DM.

 If stuck for sources, a simple tweet can help.
 Describe your story and tag the publication/outlet, using #journorequest.
 People may help direct you to the right place.

 Make sure you verify; conjecture very rarely makes good content!
 This is particularly true since blue ticks - previously a way to verify an account as legitimate - can now be bought.
 Always call the organisation for comment, as information may be misleading.